 This original album by French-Taiwanese flutist Shao-Wei Chou is a little marvel, combining sounds (flute, voice and outside sounds) with the world of tales (some mixed with the music, while others punctuate the album booklet) and images ( Yves-Vincent Davroux's black-and-white photographs, which also punctuate the booklet).
 Dreams are omnipresent in this polyglot album, which evolves as much around the languages and imaginations of different cultures as it does around the flautist's double-headedness.

-The sonic mosaic brings together the worlds of Luc Ferrari, Claire-Mélanie Sinnhuber, Rebecca Saunders, Klaus Lang, Colin Roche and Mu-Xuan Lin.
+The sound mosaic brings together the worlds of Luc Ferrari, Claire-Mélanie Sinnhuber, Rebecca Saunders, Klaus Lang, Colin Roche and Mu-Xuan Lin.

-The flautist is joined by her fellow members of the Trio 20°dans le Noir(Fanny Vicens & Lola Malique) and zheng player Jing-Mu Kuo.
+The flutist is joined by her compatriots from Trio 20°dans le Noir(Fanny Vicens & Lola Malique) and zheng player Jing-Mu Kuo.
 Poetry is the order of the day, and catches the ear from the very first sound!

-Listen for free on Spotify and order here.
+Listen for free on Spotify, and order your copy here.